The Corporate Governance Review: France

 Remuneration of directors and senior management

 Non-executive directors' remuneration consists exclusively of attendance fees.
-The Pacte Law introduced the possibility of allocating share warrants for company founders (BSPCE) to the members of the board of directors and supervisory board.13 Any other remuneration is prohibited, except that resulting from either an employment contract non-executive directors may otherwise have with the company for separate functions, or a special temporary assignment.
+The Pacte Law introduced the possibility of allocating share warrants for company founders (known as BSPCE) to the members of the board of directors and supervisory board.18 Any other remuneration is prohibited, except that resulting from either an employment contract which non-executive directors may otherwise have with the company for separate functions, or a special temporary assignment.

-As from 2020, the total amount of attendance fees and its allocation among the directors will be subject to the say on pay procedure.
-In accordance with the duty of care imposed on board members, which requires assiduity and involvement, such fees usually include a variable portion that depends on attendance at board meetings and, as the case may be, committee meetings.
+As of 2020, the total amount of attendance fees and its allocation between the directors is subject to the say-on-pay procedure.
+In accordance with the duty of care imposed on board members, which requires assiduity and involvement, these fees usually include a variable portion that depends on attendance at board meetings and, as the case may be, committee meetings.

 Executives' remuneration generally includes fixed and variable components, and stock options or performance shares, or both.
-The AFEP-MEDEF Code provides that variable remuneration must be capped at a specific percentage of the fixed part, and that the non-executive chair of the board should not receive any variable remuneration, stock options or performance shares.14 The board must ensure that executives' compensation aims to improve the medium and long-term performance and competitiveness of the company, in particular by incorporating one or more criteria related to social and environmental responsibility.15
+The AFEP-MEDEF Code provides that variable remuneration must be capped at a specific percentage of the fixed part, and that the non-executive chair of the board should not receive any variable remuneration, stock options or performance shares.19 The board must ensure that executives' compensation aims to improve the medium-term and long-term performance and competitiveness of the company, in particular by incorporating one or more criteria relating to social and environmental responsibility.20

-While it is recommended that the fixed part of the remuneration is reassessed only every three years, variable remuneration and stock options or free share awards should reward both short-term and medium-term performance.
+Although it is recommended that the fixed part of the remuneration is reassessed only every three years, variable remuneration and stock options or free share awards should reward both short-term and medium-term performance.
 Quantitative performance criteria must be simple, objective, measurable and coherent with the corporate strategy and not solely determined by stock price.
-Four main categories of quantitative criteria can be identified: financial ratios (notably return on capital employed), revenue growth (as well as free cash flow, operating profit, and earnings before interest, tax, depreciation and amortisation growth), increases in the share price and performance in comparison with the company's main competitors.
-It also provides that quantitative performance criteria do not necessarily have to be financial criteria.16 Furthermore, the AFEP-MEDEF Code recommends that a specific cap be set for qualitative criteria.
+Four main categories of quantitative criteria can be identified: financial ratios (notably return on capital employed), revenue growth (as well as free cash flow, operating profit, and earnings before interest, tax, depreciation and amortisation growth), increases in share price and performance in comparison with the company's main competitors.
+It also provides that quantitative performance criteria do not necessarily have to be financial criteria and there is an increasing trend towards the introduction of CSR quantitative criteria.21 Furthermore, the AFEP-MEDEF Code recommends that a specific cap be set for qualitative criteria.

 Benchmarking with other companies operating in the same market is common, although proxy advisers tend to consider that it is not a sufficient justification.